zakk4223/hyprland-workspace-rules/README.md

 ## Using hyprpm, Hyprland's official plugin manager (recommended)
-1. Run `hyprpm add https://github.com/zakk4223/hyprWorkspaceLayouts` and wait for hyprpm to build the plugin.
+1. Run `hyprpm add https://github.com/zakk4223/hyprland-workspace-rules` and wait for hyprpm to build the plugin.
-2. Run `hyprpm enable hyprWorkspaceLayouts`
+2. Run `hyprpm enable monitor-workspace-rules`
+3. Run hyprpm reload on Hyprland startup.
+Typically you would just add ```exec-once=hyprpm reload -n``` to your config.

 ## Configuration